alindeman/upgradingtorails4/text/75_testing.markdown

-For backwards compatibility, running the Rails 3 rake tasks (e.g., `rake test:units`) will run tests in both the new directories (`test/models` and `test/helpers`) *and* the old directories (`test/unit`).
+For backwards compatibility, running the Rails 3 rake tasks (e.g., `rake test:units`) will run tests in both the new directories (`test/models` and `test/helpers`) *and* the old directories (`test/unit` and `test/unit/helpers`).
 The new rake tasks shown in the table above only run tests in the new directories.

 I think this is a great improvement, as the terms "unit" and "functional" were at best opaque and at worst inaccurate.

-I think you should take the proactive step of moving all tests to the new locations after upgrading an application (and before you start writing any new code).
+You should take the proactive step of moving all tests to the new locations after upgrading an application (and before you start writing any new code).
 You can use the few commands below to move existing tests into the new locations.

 <!-- TODO: Try this! -->
 @@@ text